San Diego Police Department Officer Requirements

 How to Become a San Diego, California Police Officer

-For candidates who meet the minimum eligibility guidelines discussed below, the first step to becoming a San Diego Police Officer is to take a written exam for which the department offers a study guide.
-Next an individual will have to pass a physical exam, which is based on the actual physical demands officers deal with on the job.
-After passing the physical exam a background check and polygraph are completed.
-A recruit will then have a hiring interview.
+For candidates who meet the minimum eligibility guidelines discussed below, the first step to becoming a San Diego police officer is to take a written test that measures reading and writing skills as well as cognitive abilities.
+Next, candidates must pass a physical exam, which is based on the actual physical demands officers experience on the job.
+After passing the physical exam, a background check and polygraph are completed.
+Prospective recruits will then appear for a hiring interview.
 The final two steps are a psychological and medical evaluation.
-To start the process, candidates should go to the department’s website.
+To start the process, candidates should go to the San Diego Police Department's website.

 San Diego Police Officer Job Description

-All newly graduated police officers start on patrol units where they are responsible for patrolling their portion of the 331 square miles inside San Diego city limits.
-Officers maintain order by enforcing laws and ordinances, forming relationships within the community, and investigating crimes.
-There are several divisions within the police department in order to accomplish this mission, such as detectives, SWAT, K-9, school patrol, and traffic.
+All newly graduated San Diego police officers start on patrol units, where they are responsible for patrolling their assigned area within the 331 square miles encompassed in the San Diego city limits.1 Officers maintain order by enforcing laws and ordinances, forming relationships within the community, and investigating crimes.
+There are several divisions within the police department that support this mission, such as Investigations, SWAT, K-9, School Patrol, and Traffic Patrol.

-San Diego Police Officer Training, Prerequisites and Educational Requirements
+San Diego Police Officer Training, Prerequisites, and Education Requirements

-Once accepted into the academy, recruits will complete a 25-week training course that develops academic, physical, and policing skills.
+Once accepted into the police academy, recruits will complete a 25-week training course that develops academic, physical, and policing skills.
 Training takes place at the San Diego Regional Enforcement Training Center on the Miramar College campus.
 Recruits study a wide range of topics including criminal law, patrol theories, laws of arrest, defense tactics, firearms training, search and seizure, and rules of evidence.
 Graduates of the academy are promoted to the rank of Police Officer I and complete an additional 12 weeks of field training under the supervision of a Field Training Officer.

 San Diego Police Officer Salary and Job Outlook